Richard I of England: Revolt against Henry II

-The brothers made an oath at the French court that they would not make terms with Henry II without the consent of Louis VII and the French barons.
-With the support of Louis, Henry the Young King attracted many barons to his cause through promises of land and money; one such baron was Philip I, Count of Flanders, who was promised £1,000 and several castles.
+At the French court, the brothers swore an oath that they would not make terms with Henry II without the consent of Louis VII and the French barons.
+With the support of Louis, Henry the Young King attracted many barons to his cause through promises of land and money; one such baron, Philip I, Count of Flanders, was promised £1,000 and several castles.
 The brothers also had supporters ready to rise up in England.
 Robert de Beaumont, 3rd Earl of Leicester, joined forces with Hugh Bigod, 1st Earl of Norfolk, Hugh de Kevelioc, 5th Earl of Chester, and William I of Scotland for a rebellion in Suffolk.
 The alliance with Louis was initially successful, and by July 1173 the rebels were besieging Aumale, Neuf-Marché, and Verneuil, and Hugh de Kevelioc had captured Dol in Brittany.
-Richard went to Poitou and raised the barons who were loyal to himself and his mother in rebellion against his father.
-Eleanor was captured, so Richard was left to lead his campaign against Henry II's supporters in Aquitaine on his own.
-He marched to take La Rochelle but was rejected by the inhabitants; he withdrew to the city of Saintes, which he established as a base of operations.
+Richard went to Poitou and raised the barons loyal to himself and his mother in rebellion against his father.
+Eleanor was captured, leaving Richard to lead the campaign against Henry II's supporters in Aquitaine on his own.
+He marched to take La Rochelle but the inhabitants rejected him; he withdrew to the city of Saintes, which he established as a base of operations.

 In the meantime, Henry II had raised a very expensive army of more than 20,000 mercenaries with which to face the rebellion.
 He marched on Verneuil, and Louis retreated from his forces.
-The army proceeded to recapture Dol and subdued Brittany.
-At this point Henry II made an offer of peace to his sons; on the advice of Louis the offer was refused.
-Henry II's forces took Saintes by surprise and captured much of its garrison, although Richard was able to escape with a small group of soldiers.
+The army recaptured Dol and subdued Brittany.
+At this point Henry II made an offer of peace to his sons; on the advice of Louis, the offer was refused.
+Henry II's forces took Saintes by surprise and captured much of its garrison, although Richard escaped with a small group of soldiers.
 He took refuge in Château de Taillebourg for the rest of the war.
 Henry the Young King and the Count of Flanders planned to land in England to assist the rebellion led by the Earl of Leicester.
-Anticipating this, Henry II returned to England with 500 soldiers and his prisoners (including Eleanor and his sons' wives and fiancées), but on his arrival found out that the rebellion had already collapsed.
+Anticipating this, Henry II returned to England with 500 soldiers and his prisoners (including Eleanor and his sons' wives and fiancées), but on his arrival discovered the rebellion had already collapsed.
 William I of Scotland and Hugh Bigod were captured on 13 and 25 July respectively.
-Henry II returned to France and raised the siege of Rouen, where Louis VII had been joined by Henry the Young King after abandoning his plan to invade England.
+Henry II returned to France and raised the siege of Rouen, where Henry the Young King joined Louis VII after abandoning his plan to invade England.
 Louis was defeated and a peace treaty was signed in September 1174, the Treaty of Montlouis.